gklyne/annalist/notes/entity_edit_view_data_mapping.md

   - Done.
 * `RepeatDescription` - object describing a repeated values group, and methods to perform manipulations.
   (part done in entityeditbase.get_repeat_context; maybe to be subsumed by RepeatValuesMap?)
+  - Done.
 * `SimpleValueMap` - a direct mapping between an entity field, a context field and a form field.
+  - Already done.
 * `FieldValueMap` - an indirect mapping between an entity field, a context field and a form field, controlled by field description data (cf. FieldDescription)  Implemented, but update to use FieldDescription values.
+  - Already works with FieldDescription values.
-* `EntityFieldMap` - try to replace existing ad-hoc logic for dealing with field mapping.
+* `EntityFieldMap` - try to replace existing ad-hoc logic (cf. EntityEditBase.get_form_entityvaluemap? various functions?) for dealing with field mapping.
   Compared with GroupRepeatMap, the entity selection is explicit.
   This could be suitable to replace GroupRepeatMap.
 * `RepeatValuesMap` - this describes a group of repeated fields.